b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

  The batch streaming is orchestrated by a "structured streaming" python app, which will stream data from kafka aggregate it and save it to Cassandra DB.

-Grafana was chosen as the visualizer for its aesthetics, ease of use, and ability to integrate with most of data sources.( It has not been implemented yet)
+Grafana was chosen as the visualizer for its aesthetics.

 ***2 - Code***